 A pretty, undiscovered rural valley village, set amid forest with easy access to the extensive alpine region of the Grand Massif.

-Samoëns is the only winter and summer sports resort in France to be listed as an 'Historic Monument'.
-Once a thriving stone-cutting centre, it still retains an ancient church, medieval fountains and a variety of old rustic buildings.
+Samoëns is the only winter and summer sports resort in France to be listed as an 'Historic Monument', an ideal holiday destination if you enjoy walking, mountain biking or a range of other summer sports but it's equally popular with visitors desiring a friendly village with its special character.
+Once a thriving stone-cutting centre, the medieval village still retains an ancient church, medieval fountains and a variety of old rustic buildings.

 There are many activities available in Samoëns and the surrounding areas with the rivers Giffre, Dranse, and Arve for fun in the water, and 4 ski lifts easing access to the highest points.
 The 18 hole Golf courses at Les Carroz and Les Gets boasts fantastic views, and uncrowded fairways.
 Other golfing challenges in the area include an 18 hole course at Les Gets, a 9 hole course at Avoriaz, and a practice range at Samoëns with a driving range over water and a putting green.